Why Your Content Isn’t Showing Up in AI and How to Fix It

 AI searches for your brand all over the internet

-• See which pages get cited in ChatGPT or Claude.
+• See which of your pages are cited in ChatGPT or Claude

-• Track mentions across Perplexity, Bing Copilot, and others.
+• Track brand and topic mentions across Perplexity, Bing Copilot, etc.

 According to research from NP Digital, websites see rising traffic from ChatGPT and other AI engines